SaaS

 SaaS Finance: Align with Revenue Growth

 There are multiple stages in the growth cycle of a SaaS company, and each one requires a different level of cash investment.
-At the start, companies need quick, fast cash to kickstart their MRR before leveling up during the growth stage.
+At the start, companies need quick, fast cash to kickstart their MRR before levelling up during the growth stage.

 It’s important to have the interest of investors in the early stages, but this isn’t always mandatory in order to secure funding.
 There are plenty of alternative options for SaaS companies in the later stages of the growth cycle, including venture debt, revenue-based financing, and SR&ED finance.